pdjr-build/firmware-factory/spudpole/modctl/README.md

 command UP and DOWN windlass motion and zero-volt UP and DOWN output relays support the connection of panel indicators.

-__MODCTL__ is configured by a PCB mounted DIP switch which allows entry of NMEA instance addresses which define the windlass or windlasses that are to be controlled.
+__WCTL01__ is configured by a PCB mounted DIP switch which allows entry of NMEA instance addresses which define the windlass or windlasses that are to be controlled.
 Status and diagnostic LEDs confirm NMEA connection and operating state